redisson/redisson/docs/configuration.md

 Default value: `null`

 Username for Sentinel servers for authentication.
 Used only if Sentinel username differs from master's and slave's.
 Requires Redis 6.0 and higher.

-**credentialsResolver**

-Default value: empty

-Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
-Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing Valkey or Redis credentials.

-Available implementations:

-* `org.redisson.config.EntraIdCredentialsResolver`

 **sentinelsDiscovery**